Evan McPherson: 2023

 In the 2023 season, McPherson converted all 40 extra point attempts and 26 of 31 field goal attempts.

 2024

 On August 16, 2024, McPherson signed a three-year, $16.5 million contract extension with the Bengals.
 In McPherson's Week 1 appearance, he successfully kicked a 51 yard field goal as the Bengals lost to the New England Patriots.
 McPherson began to struggle throughout the season with missed kicks.
-He was one for two on extra point attempts during the Bengals' 26-25 loss to the Kansas City Chiefs.
-He had another costly miss when the Baltimore Ravens defeated the Bengals 41-38 in overtime.
+He was one for two on extra point attempts during the Bengals' 26–25 loss to the Kansas City Chiefs.
+He had another costly miss when the Baltimore Ravens defeated the Bengals 41–38 in overtime.
 McPherson's field goal would have avoided overtime and given the Bengals the lead.
-During Week 11 on Sunday Night Football against the Chargers, McPherson missed two field goal attempts, one for 48 yards and the other for 51 as the Bengals would lose 27-34.
+During Week 11 on Sunday Night Football against the Chargers, McPherson missed two field goal attempts, one for 48 yards and the other for 51 as the Bengals would lose 27–34.
+He finished the 2024 season converting 16 of 22 field goal attempts and 37 of 38 extra point attempts.

+2025

+On November 23, 2025, McPherson kicked the Bengals franchise record longest field goal with a 63-yard field goal in an eventual 26–20 loss to the New England Patriots in Week 11.
+In the next game against the Baltimore Ravens, he converted all six field goal attempts and two extra points during the 32–14 road victory, earning AFC Special Teams Player of the Week honors.
+He finished the 2025 season converting 25-of-28 field goal attempts and 41-of-44 extra point attempts.

+2026

+In Week 1 of the 2026 NFL season, McPherson went 4-of-4 on field goals, earning him AFC Special Teams Player of the Week honors.